codedragon/Puppy_career_talk/slides.md

     * Can be simple, just something to focus on
     * for me: job where best pracices and developer growth are important
 * Concentrate on what brings the most bang for your buck<!-- .element: class="fragment" data-fragment-index="1" -->
-    for me:
+    for me:<!-- .element: class="fragment" data-fragment-index="2" -->
     * interviewing over whiteboarding
     * talks, teaching, coding events over small talk
-* find support, may be a long haul<!-- .element: class="fragment" data-fragment-index="2" -->
+* find support, may be a long haul<!-- .element: class="fragment" data-fragment-index="3" -->

 Note:
 I found throwing resumes willy nilly to see if they stick to not be productive.